soheil2017/DEPT_Customer_Retention_Engine/README.md

 ### Hallucination prevention — three layers

 1. **Prompt grounding** — the user prompt supplies only verified facts from the customer's database record.
-The model cannot invent account details it was never given.
+The model cannot invent account details that were never given.
 2. **Structured output** — `json_object` forces the model into 7 named fields with no room for free-form prose that bypasses the schema.
 3. **Post-validation** — guardrail checks reject any output containing prohibited claims before it reaches the caller.